 But to approach “the Reformation” (or “the Renaissance,” or “the Middle Ages,” etc.) in a truly historical spirit, we should understand that term as an imperfect label we apply after the fact, attempting to describe and understand many different things that happened together in real human communities during a real period in time.

 Second, the other big mistake Schaeffer makes in this episode is conceptually inconsistent with that one, yet directly related: Schaeffer treats the Reformation as the work of just a few great thinkers.
 In doing this, he never provides any explanation for why the Reformation might have happened at all, since he never closely examines those individuals’ motivations or contexts.

-Now, consider a contrast: Irving Pichel’s movie Martin Luther, as a biopic nearly two hours long, actually did try to explain the psychological forces that drove Luther’s actions and drew followers to his cause.
+Now, consider a contrast: the 1953 film that Schaeffer liberally cut into this episode, Irving Pichel’s movie Martin Luther.
+As a biopic nearly two hours long, that movie actually did try to explain the psychological forces that drove Luther’s actions and that drew followers to his cause.

 In Pichel’s drama, things in Luther’s part of the Reformation happened for a reason.
 The details of the Reformation were the effects of specific causes that existed in the social and cultural world.